ozzyjohnson/notalone/index.md

 ---
 layout: home
 subtitle: '"Perhaps most important, we need to keep saying to anyone out there who has ever been assaulted:  you are not alone. <br>We have your back.
 I’ve got your back."<em class="citation">President Barack Obama, January 22, 2014</em>'
 description: Sexual assault resources and information for students, schools, and advocates.
+permalink: /
 ---

 <div class="top-message">
 Information for students, schools, and anyone interested in finding resources on how to respond to and prevent sexual assault on college and university campuses and in our schools.
 Click explore to find a crisis service, learn more about your rights and how to file a complaint, and view a map of resolved school-level enforcement activities.